20250317-Java-AWS/Notes/Notes/AWS CLF-C02/storage_technology_and_services.md

     - Use cases: hosting databases, data warehousing, big data
     - encrypted - at rest and in transit
   - EFS - Elastic File System
+    - multi attach, accessible from multiple devices at once.
     - Fully managed - remove complexity of deployment and maintenance
     - scaleable - expands on the fly without downtime
     - concurrent access - accessed from multiple services at once